Everything you need to know about the 11+

 Will you keep me informed of my child's progress?

-Every lesson your child will have a feedback sheet with a short series of comments about their progress on particular aspects of the lesson.
+Every lesson your child has will include a feedback sheet with comments about their progress on particular aspects of the lesson.
 We encourage the children to reflect on their own learning and evaluate what they have achieved.

 How much does it cost?

-A 2 hour lesson will cost £45 and you will need to book for a minimum of 2 months.
-There is a discount for parents who would like to book for the whole year in advance and also a sibling discount on request.
+A two-hour lesson costs £45.
+There is a discount for parents who would like to book for the whole year in advance, and also a sibling discount.

 25 High Street